 Luckily, Google has plenty of useful tips for how to ensure your site can be located.

-First up, it’s critical that your website is indexed by Google.
+First up, your website must be indexed by Google.
 This is not as hard as you might think but it’s an often-overlooked step.
 We’ve got more detail about how to do this here in our handy website performance improvement guide.

 Google Search Console is also THE place to get the information you need to improve your site’s search engine ranking.
 One of the first rules of optimising your website content for Google searches is to ensure your site’s page titles and meta descriptions contain the information that Google needs to deliver them up in response to search queries.
 So DO ensure you include a clear and concise description of the page’s content, the location of your business or service (if relevant), and some keywords that you know your visitors are searching.
 The other trick is to simply provide content that’s packed with information that your target audience will find useful.
 (Here’s our recent blog on optimising website content and SEO).